Florida Panhandle vacation rentals

 Known for its fine white sand beaches and turquoise water, the Florida Panhandle is the slim stretch of land that runs west from the rest of the state between Alabama and the Gulf of Mexico.
 It has a long and complicated history involving colonial powers and multiple wars, and unlike the glamorous resorts on the state’s southern coast, the beach culture here offers a much wider variety.
 If you’re into the laid-back beach vibe, there are loads of options that will lead you to a private stretch of sand.
 If nightlife is what you’re after, the Panhandle can deliver action-packed evenings — it’s a magnet for Spring Breakers in the Southern states and beyond.
 The clear, calm Gulf waters play host to some of the best fishing and diving experiences on the continent, and the rare east-west orientation of the beaches means you’ll get views of both sunrise and sunset.
 And in the event you’re not here to do the shore thing, the Panhandle has pockets of fascinating history hidden among the dune-lined coastal towns.

-When is the best time to stay in a vacation rental in Florida Panhandle?
+The best time to stay in a vacation rental in Florida Panhandle

 The Florida Panhandle is a prime summer vacation spot.
 The hot and humid weather becomes more tolerable the closer you are to the water.
 But with more than 320 days of sunshine each year, the weather stays warm well into the fall, bringing in late-season sunseekers to join the fun.
 Just be sure to stay current on weather alerts in late summer when the hurricane season peaks, as the Panhandle is highly susceptible to the Gulf Coast’s biggest storms.
 Winter welcomes much colder temperatures on the Panhandle than the further reaches of the state, so it tends to be a quieter season.
 But by spring, the warmth returns and many Panhandle beaches, like Panama City, are up and running with a full lineup of Spring Break festivities.